prashant-kikani/prashant-kikani.github.io/_posts/2020-11-1-best-quotes-1.markdown

 10.

 > "When one door of happiness closes, another opens.
-But often we look so long at the closed door, that we don’t see the one which has been opened for us." -Helen Keller
+But often we look so long at the closed door, that we don't see the one which has been opened for us." -Helen Keller

 For Helen, doors of eye-sight & hearing sense were closed right in her childhood.
 But, this made her sense of <b>touch</b> more powerful than an average human.
 She didn't just sit there crying for what she didn't have, she successfully learned speaking & hearing even after her disabilities.